yang521/yang521.github.io/_pages/about.md

 Introduction of PF_CFD Lab
 ======
-PF_CFD Lab (相場_計算流體動力學 課題組) aims to develop high-performance mathematical models and computational algorithms in science and engineering.
+PF_CFD Team (相場_計算流體動力學 課題組) aims to develop high-performance mathematical models and computational algorithms in science and engineering.
 As a leader of my lab, I have published more than 70 SCI papers from 2018 and accumulated related experiences and skills in the fileds of phase-field method and incompressible fluid simulations.
 Moreover, I am also interested in immersed boundary method, level-set method, lattice Boltzmann method, image processing, 3D volume reconstruction, and digital twins.

 In my homepage, I provide several simple but practical MATLAB codes for interested readers or students.
 These codes can be used to simulate phase-field Cahn-Hilliard dynamics, Fluid flows, square phase-field crystal dynamics, dendritic growth, Natural convection, and Image segmentation, etc. I will update other open source codes in the future.
 In the Publications, I only provide the papers as first or corresponding author.
 For more details of my publications, please refer to my [ResearchGate page](https://www.researchgate.net/profile/Junxiang-Yang-2).
 Some interesting simulation results are pasted in Portfolio.